 I’m not going to elaborate too much on this one.
 Having a low-quality cage that’s prone to break isn’t going to cut it.
 A solid combination of metal and polycarbonate is excellent in this case.
 The base should be made of polycarbonate, and the cage wires are, of course, always made of metal.

 If the cage is too heavy, you aren’t going to be able to move it swiftly.
 And moving your cage is quite essential, especially when the summer comes and you want to spend some time outside.
-Guinea pigs love being outside!
+Guinea pigs love being outside.

-What Guinea Pig Cage is the Best?
+What Guinea Pig Cage Is the Best?

 But, if you’ve ever seen a C&C Guinea pig cage, you know that they have no lid.
 This can either be an advantage or disadvantage.
 It’s an advantage if you don’t have any other predatory animals in the house.

 In that case, a C&C cage will not represent any kind of danger to a Guinea pig.
-However, having a lid over your C&C cage is almost always recommended, especially if you live in the rural area.
+However, having a lid over your C&C cage is almost always recommended, especially if you live in a rural area.